Dependence on the Dimension for Complexity of Approximation of Random Fields: Introduction

+In the following we drop the index $d$ and write $X(t)$ instead of $X^{(d)}(t)$.
 For any $n>0$, let $X_n$ be the partial sum of (\ref{xd1}) corresponding to $n$ maximal eigenvalues.
-We study the behavior of average error of approximation to $X$ by $X_n$ as $d \to \infty$.
-Since in the following we consider only $L_2(T)$-norms, we will simply write $|| \cdot||$ instead of $||\cdot ||_{L_2(T)}$.
+We study the {\it average case error } of approximation to $X$ by $X_n$ as $d \to \infty$.
+Since in the following we consider only $L_2(T)$-norms, we will write $|| \cdot||$ instead of $||\cdot ||_{L_2(T)}$.
 It is well known (see, for example, \cite{BS}, \cite{KL} or \cite{R}) that $X_n$ provides the minimal average quadratic error among all linear approximations to $X$ having rank~$n$.

-Since we are going to explore a {\it family} of random functions, it is more natural to investigate {\it relative} errors, that is to compare the error size with the size of the function itself.
+As we are going to explore a {\it family} of random functions, it is more natural to investigate {\it relative} errors, that is to compare the error size with the size of the function itself.

 Let

 then